KuntzeM/LaTex-Beamer-Template/README.md

 # Beamer Theme TU Ilmenau
 This is a latex presentation (beamer) theme for the technical university in ilmenau.
-The images and theme is generally from Institut für Werkstofftechnik.
-I modified it.
+The background image from TUIlmenau template is from Institut für Werkstofftechnik.

 ## Usage
 <code>
-\input{style/tuilmenau.tex}
+\input{style/template.tex}
+\usepackage{style/tuilmenau} % for TUIlmenau coperate design
+%\usepackage{style/clear} % for a clear design
 </code>

 ## additional commands